scionproto-contrib/jpan/doc/DevEnvironment.md

 Prerequisites

 - Java JDK 8 (=1.8) or later.
 This can be confirmed by running `java -version` and `javac -version` (if the versions differ, check your `JAVA_HOME` environment variable, see below).
 - Maven.
 This can be confirmed by running `mvn -version`

-Good instructions for installing Java and Maven can be found [here](https://www.digitalocean.com/community/tutorials/install-maven-mac-os).
+Good instructions for installing Java and Maven can, for example, be found [here](https://www.digitalocean.com/community/tutorials/install-maven-mac-os).
 Otherwise, you can follow the instructions below.

 ### JDK

 If JDK is missing or not working (usually it should be installed, but may require some setup to work in a console):

-1. If `java -version`  works and `javac` works then the JDK is properly installed already.
-Nothing more to do.
+1. If `java -version`  works and `javac -version` works and report the same version then the JDK is properly installed already.
+Please continue with installing Maven.
 2. Make sure that `brew` is installed, see for example [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-homebrew-on-macos).
 3. Check with `brew search jdk` weather a JDK is already installed.
 If no JDK is installed, install